Murchison Falls – The Power of the Nile Unleashed down the Western Rift Escarpment

 Murchison Falls – most Powerful Waterfall in the World – Murchison Falls Park in Uganda

-There are actually two falls here, Murchison Falls and Uhuru Falls (shown in the picture above).
-Most visit the south side of Murchison Falls either arriving by vehicle or disembarking from a boat below and taking the guided Falls hike up to the top.
+There are two falls here, Murchison Falls and Uhuru Falls (shown in the picture above).
+Most visit the south side of Murchison Falls, either arriving by vehicle or disembarking from a boat below and taking the guided Falls hike up to the top.
 It is one of the most photographed places in Uganda and another reason why the park is so popular with visitors to Uganda.

-Murchison Falls – most Powerful Waterfall in the World is one of the scenes that you encounter along the Western Rift Valley in Uganda that spans many of the Tourist and off the beaten path sites in the Pearl of Africa.
+Murchison Falls – most Powerful Waterfall in the World is one of the scenes that you encounter along the Western Rift Valley in Uganda that spans many of the Tourists and off the beaten path sites in the Pearl of Africa.
 Places that you can see on Safari in the Pearl of Africa.

 Best ways to Experience the Falls:

 Boat Launch Safari up the Nile: Here you take a 2-hour boat safari up the River Nile seeing a lot of elephants, buffaloes on the shore, antelopes, hippos, crocodiles, monitor lizards and the bottom of the falls you disembark and take a guided hike up the sides of the falls which takes about 45 minutes – this is a guided hike.
 At the top of you can see the Nile as it is 50 meters wide and then pours through the Devil’s Cauldron.
 Look ahead of you and down, and you see the Nile flowing peacefully toward Lake Albert.

 Northside Visit to the Falls: There is a trail where you can see Uhuru Falls and Murchison Falls.
 You do not have the view that you have on the south side of the River.